-It’s easy to list hundreds of different features and functions that live within a typical off-the-shelf Enterprise Resource Planning (ERP) system.
-However, when it comes to the business complexities of industries like food, beverage, chemical, and pharmaceutical, there are certain software capabilities that are absolute requirements of being successful.
-In most cases, ERP providers find outside vendors that bolt these features on and highly customize them to meet the needs of the customer.
-This is very different from a single-system ERP approach which houses all of these needs within one system, without any bridges to other pieces of software.
+It’s easy to list the different software features that live within a typical off-the-shelf Enterprise Resource Planning (ERP) system.
+However, when it comes to the business complexities of industries like food, beverage, chemical, and pharmaceutical, there are certain functional capabilities that are absolute requirements of being successful.

 Here are the 10 most common features and capabilities that we get asked about from manufacturers who are looking to implement a new ERP system.